 Practically all programs require some level of runtime configuration.
 This may take the form of command-line arguments, environment variables, configuration files, etc.

-With a component-oriented program all components are instantiated in the same
+For a component-oriented program, all components are instantiated in the same

-needs to take an instantiation parameter for that configurable parameter;
+parameter, that component merely needs to take an instantiation parameter for

-component with different configurations, while still allowing for configuring
+for the unit testing of a component with different configurations, while still

-is needed, which other components use as a sub-component.
-The effect is the
+functionality is needed, which other components use as a sub-component.
+The

-The point change amounts for both correct and incorrect guesses (currently hardcoded at 1000 and 1, respectively) should be configurable on the command-line.
+The point change values for both correct and incorrect guesses (currently hardcoded at 1000 and 1, respectively) should be configurable on the command-line;

 The save file’s path, HTTP listen address, and save interval should all be configurable on the command-line.